 Skein’s first publishing project, This Hostel Life by Melatu Uche Okorie, features stories of migrant women in a hidden Ireland.
 It was shortlisted for the Sunday Independent Newcomer of the Year Award at the Irish Book Awards in 2018 and adapted into an operatic work by the Irish National Opera.
 In 2020, Skein published Why The Moon Travels by Oein DeBhairduin, a collection of stories rooted in the Irish Traveller community’s oral tradition, which won The Special Judges Award and the Eilís Dillion Award at the KPMG Children’s Books Ireland Award 2021.

 In both cases, it was the first time that writers from these communities had published their work in Ireland.
 The response to the books has been extremely positive, demonstrating that there is an audience for literature from new and diverse voices.
-Our third book, Unsettled, a collection of essays by Dr Rosaleen McDonagh, explores racism, abuse, ableism and resistance, published in August 2021 is receiving excellent reviews.
+Our third book, Unsettled, a collection of essays by Dr Rosaleen McDonagh exploring racism, abuse, ableism and resistance, published in August 2021, is receiving excellent reviews.

-Alongside its publishing programme, Skein Press will pilot the Play It Forward Fellowships, a joint initiative with The Stinging Fly and supported by the Arts Council of Ireland, which is spearheaded by poet and editor Nidhi Zak/Aria Eipe.
+Alongside its publishing programme, Skein Press launched the Play It Forward Fellowships in 2021, a joint initiative with The Stinging Fly and supported by the Arts Council of Ireland, spearheaded by poet and editor Nidhi Zak/Aria Eipe.
 Play It Forward is a professional development programme aimed at supporting writers whose voices and stories have traditionally been underrepresented in Irish literature and publishing.
 The programme seeks to advance new perspectives in contemporary cultural discourse and broaden conversations around diversity, inclusion, access and opportunity across the literary landscape.

 We look forward to continuing to produce books collaboratively with writers traditionally underrepresented in Irish literature and contribute to developing a more inclusive and diverse Irish literary and publishing sector.
 Learn more about our work in the Skein Press Strategic Plan 2021-2023.